 Cadillac's high pricing starts to make a lot more sense once you take a closer look at the interior.
 Not only is it spacious, but Caddy includes a lot of standard features from the base model upwards.
 The seats are incredibly comfortable, but we think the most significant secret lies with luxury features siphoning down to the entry-level car.
 When it was launched, the base XT5 was a bit mediocre specification-wise.
-But over the years, Cadillac kept adding more to it, with the highlight last year being the wireless Apple CarPlay and Android Auto.
+But over the years, Cadillac kept adding more to it, with the highlight having been the wireless Apple CarPlay and Android Auto for the 2021 model.
 The high-res infotainment is also easy to understand.

-The interior is also high-quality and features some excellent design elements.
-We like the steering wheel's look, as it's a nice blend of modern leather and buttons with an attractive old-school wooden strip running underneath it.
+The interior is high-quality in places, but there are too many cheap plastics on display among the plusher surfaces.
+It features some excellent design elements though, and we like the steering wheel's look, as it's a nice blend of modern leather and buttons with an attractive old-school wooden strip running underneath it.

 The cabin is large enough to seat five adults, with the only drawback being the sloping roofline.
 Even so, rear headroom is acceptable at 38.4 inches without a sunroof, and 36.6 with one.
 Front headroom is 39.7 inches, similarly dropping to 37.9 inches with a sunroof.
 The XT5 excels in the legroom department, with front passengers getting 41.2 inches and rear passengers getting 39 inches.

-An eight-way heated and power-adjustable driver's seat and six-way power-adjustable and heated passenger seat are standard in the base model, upgrading to eight-way power adjustment for both seats in the Premium Luxury and Sport.
+An eight-way heated and power-adjustable driver's seat and six-way power-adjustable and heated passenger seat are standard in the base model, upgrading to eight-way power adjustment for both seats in the Premium Luxury and Sport, with driver's memory.
 The C-pillars create large blind spots, and, sadly, blind-spot monitoring is not standard fitment on the base model.

 |Cadillac XT5 Trims||Luxury||Premium Luxury||Sport|